 Just look at the contradictions in the field of fashion itself.
 Girls as young as 10 are encouraged to dress sexy, but what does this amount to other than attracting sexual attention from others?
 Obviously certain kinds of attention are socially acceptable and others are not, but what are these standards grounded in?…

 Now we arrive at a key question.
 What is the basis for present-day standards about what is socially acceptable?
-In a purely secular context where religion has been marginalized to near irrelevance, we are left with little more than competing narratives that may shift with the winds.
+In a purely secular context, competing narratives that may shift with the winds.
 But in this case, Haqiqatjou’s critics are not secular feminists.
 They claim to be Muslim feminists who presumably look to Islam for guidance.
 In fact, to bolster their case, the Muslim feminist authors included snippets from Islamic doctrine, including a verse from the Qur’an:

 Islam doesn’t condone violence against women.
 On the contrary, the issue is in the incorrect interpretations of the Qur’an.
 Islam is clear on asking men to lower their gaze and protect their modesty:

 “Tell the believing men to lower their gaze and guard their modesty; that is more purifying for them.
 Surely Allah is aware of what they do. “ Surat an-Nur 24:30-31

 If Islam asks men to lower their gaze in order to respect their own modesty, we can logically infer that sexual harassment isn’t permissible under Islam.
 If even the male gaze that sexualizes women is seen as problematic within our religion, we highly doubt there is any permissibility for intimidating, objectifying, and harassing women.

 At the time of this writing, they cite Qur’an 24:30-31.
 Yet they left out the second verse, though it’s relevant to this discussion: